-We know what it takes to educate students, particularly those from challenging backgrounds, whether they attend traditional public schools, public charter schools, or are educated in other settings.
+The social innovation organizations that make up the America Forward Education Task Force understand what it takes to educate students, particularly those from challenging backgrounds, whether they attend traditional public schools, charter schools, or are educated in other settings.
 We understand why too many schools in under-resourced communities fail the students they serve – and have done so for many years in spite of historic reform efforts.
-Students from under resourced communities often face challenges outside of school that they carry with them into the classroom.
-Yet too many of the schools that serve students from under-resourced communities are not adequately prepared to respond to their needs, and operate in systems that make it difficult, if not impossible, to assemble the kind of skilled educators, comprehensive supports, and positive school culture that students need to learn and succeed.
+Students from under-resourced communities often face challenges outside of school that they carry with them into the classroom.
+Yet too many of the schools that serve students from under-resourced communities are neither resourced nor designed to adequately respond to student needs, and operate in systems that make it difficult, despite the best efforts of educators, to assemble the kind of skilled educators, provide the academic rigor and comprehensive supports, and positive school culture that students need to learn and succeed.

 America Forward Policy Priorities for ESSA Implementation

 We believe that the principles detailed in our ESSA Policy Platform and outlined below must be addressed as the implementation of the Elementary and Secondary Education Act continues.
 As the focus turns to implementation of the new law, America Forward believes specific, clear regulations, guidance, and application language can help cement and build on the progress embodied in the statute.

 America Forward strongly supports the provisions in ESSA that promote high-quality partnerships – including between state educational agencies, local educational agencies, non-profits, institutions of higher education, and other community-based organizations – and urges the Department to clarify for states and districts what resources they have at their disposal to support such partnerships.